-Visual Basic has two different modes of compilation: P-Code and Native Code.
-VB Decompiler restores the source code from the P-Code (pseudo code) as close as possible to the original.
-So, after some modifications you may get really workable source code.
-If the program is compiled in assembler Native Code, of course, decompilation success rate will smaller than for P-Code but you can recover up to 70% of original sources.
-VB Decompiler has a built-in powerful x86/x64 disassembler, emulator for assembler commands and powerful tracing engine!
-It helps to decompile the binary code in extent possible to bring the assembly code to similar with Visual Basic code.
-Of course because of the diversity of modern methods of optimization and protection code, the process is not always ideal, but in this situation, VB Decompiler really helps you in the software analysis and reverse engineering.
+Visual Basic has two different compilation modes: p-code (pseudo code) and native code (assembler).
+VB Decompiler can restore the source code from p-code as close to the original one as possible, so after a few modifications you can get some really workable source code.
+Of course, in case of a program compiled to native code, the decompilation success rate will be lower, but you still can recover up to 70 percent of the original source code.
+VB Decompiler has a few powerful built-in tools: an x86/x64 disassembler, an emulator for assembler commands, and a tracing engine.
+Thanks to them, the result of decompiling the binary code will be very close to Visual Basic code.
+Because of the diversity of modern code optimization and code protection methods, the result will not always be perfect.
+But in a dire situation like that, VB Decompiler can really help you with software analysis and reverse engineering.

-If you develop your software in Visual Studio 2017 (or previous 2015/2013/...), using .NET Framework it's not a problem for VB Decompiler.
-It can easily restore the structure from the tables of the assembly, and will be useful for disassembly and analysis of IL code of Visual Basic .NET, C# and other .NET assemblies.
+If you develop your software in Visual Studio 2017 (or in VS 2015, 2013, or lower), using .NET Framework - that's no problem!
+VB Decompiler can easily restore the code structure from the assembly tables and will be useful for disassembling and analyzing the IL code of Visual Basic .NET, C#, or other .NET assemblies.